-Tourism in Iran is on the rise, and fast.
-Hilary Smith, expert lecturer and co-writer of the Bradt guide to Iran, explains why this rewarding country should be your next holiday destination.
+Tourism in Iran is on a fast rise.
+Hilary Smith, expert lecturer and co-writer of the Bradt Guide to Iran, explains why this rewarding country should be your next holiday destination.
 Iran is an exciting country teeming with people radiating warm curiosity and hospitality.
 Iranians want to welcome and meet people from the English-speaking world.
 Most of us who visit - and I include myself here - are not Farsi speakers and many would be surprised to discover that Farsi, the language of modern Iran, is an Indo-European language.

 What might we expect from a trip to Iran?

 It's true, we women, in particular, must go 'in disguise from the moment we land to the moment we take off, but it's really not too daunting.
 Colour is certainly allowed and I wear Indian dress: loose long drawstring trousers, long-sleeved loose overshirt reaching down at least to mid-thigh and often longer, and the scarf, or dupatta, arranged over the head and neck.